 After the plants are harvested, trim off the tops and eat the bulbs raw in a mixed salad or on their own thinly sliced and simply dressed with lemon and olive oil.
-Alternatively, cut the bulbs in half lengthwise and braise them in water with either olive oil or butter.
+Alternatively, cut the bulbs in quarters lengthwise and braise them in water with either olive oil or butter.
 Heaven.

 Because Florence fennel is not especially popular, don’t expect to find a huge number of varieties in seed catalogues.
 Despite the limited choice, however, there are some decent ones worth tracking down, such as Rondo, a modern hybrid that is very bolt resistent, reliably producing fat, rounded bulbs of exceptional quality.
 Another fairly good one is the non-hybrid Zefa Fino, with bulbs that are somewhat flattened and seeds that are relatively inexpensive.

 Once watering and weeding are sorted, Florence fennel is easy to grow and great to eat.
 Two harvests are possible from the same sowing, and nothing goes to waste.
 With so much going for it, it’s a puzzle why fennel isn’t more popular.